Pull to refresh

 Money Moves

-Sanofi dropped $2.2 billion on December 24, 2025 to acquire Dynavax, a California biotech with a two-dose hepatitis B vaccine and a shingles shot in development.
-The 39% premium signals desperation: Sanofi is playing catch-up in a vaccine market projected to hit $37.2 billion by 2033, driven by the largest aging population in human history.
-By 2050, 2.1 billion people will be over 60—triple the population over 80.
-The deal is expected to close in Q1 2026 pending Hart-Scott-Rodino antitrust clearance and other customary regulatory approvals.[1]
+Sanofi dropped $2.2 billion on December 24, 2025 to acquire Dynavax, a California biotech with a two-dose hepatitis B vaccine and a shingles vaccine in development.
+The 39% premium signals desperation in a market projected to hit $37.2 billion by 2033, driven by aging populations; the deal is expected to close in Q1 2026 pending Hart-Scott-Rodino antitrust clearance.[1]
+By 2050, 2.1 billion people will be over 60, triple the population over 80.

 The first personalized cancer vaccine reaches pivotal testing